... as Mom remembered it

 Mom recalls her knees giving way and how thankful she was the credenza was in front of her and she was able to lean into that credenza in front of her – “otherwise I would have collapsed and dropped you” -- and she set the plastic carrier on top of the jeans.

-She concluded usually with either “It was so sad.” or “It was all so terrible.”
-And then always ended with “I came home and put your carrier in the lawn house that day.
-And that’s where it’s sat every since…a reminder…because I’ll never forget that day.
+She'd suddenly wrap up this story in that typical manner she always dismissed something uncomfortable for her - with an open palm raised beside her shaking head and a face of someone who had tasted something quite bitter - and she'd say, “It was so sad.” or “It was all so terrible.”
+But the story always concluded with “I came home and put your carrier in the lawn house that day.
+And that’s where it’s sat ever since…a reminder…because I’ll never ever forget that day.
 Never.”
+And "Never" was always followed by a heavy sigh as she moved on with whatever next task required her attention.

 I'm so delighted my Mom preserved all of these historical artifacts, but especially meaningful to me is this particular one.
 Clearly this particular event deeply affected my Mom.
 I have my own feelings and thoughts about this event's relevance in our nation's history and it is unlikely my Mom would have fully understood or been able to enunciate the significance I see in it -- though she definitely recognized it as a great tragedy.

 For me this event was the catalyst in our nation's tragic transformation over the next two decades - '63, '68, Vietnam, Watergate - never would America be the same again.
-The Greatest Generation of the World War II era that united as one to successfully win that war was left speechless and disillusioned by the events that followed and after them would come one generation after another that was each more cynical than the last.
+The Greatest Generation of the World War II era that united as one to successfully win that war was left speechless and disillusioned by the events that followed.
+After them would come one generation after another that was each more cynical than the last.

 More than a man was assassinated on November 22.
 It was also the death of American innocence and goodness, unwavering trust in our government, respectful debate among people of opposing political views, and the end of great statesmen who spoke intelligently and said wise things.